Sunnis seek own voice in Bahrain's turmoil

 So far the Sunni “opposition to the opposition”, as its critics dub it, has struggled to maintain unity.

-But the main organized Sunni parties, Asala and Minbar, an ideological affiliate of Egypt’s Muslim Brotherhood, pulled out amid personality disputes and disagreements over leadership.
+But the main organised Sunni parties, Asala and Minbar, an ideological affiliate of Egypt’s Muslim Brotherhood, pulled out amid personality disputes and disagreements over leadership.

 ‘NOT A GAME’